ym001/distancia/README.rst

    :description: Distancia is a comprehensive Python package that provides a wide range of distance metrics and similarity measures, making it easy to calculate and compare the proximity between various types of data.
 This documentation provides an in-depth guide to the package, including installation instructions, usage examples, and detailed descriptions of each available metric.

-   :keywords: data-science machine-learning deep-learning neural-network graph text-classification text distance cython markov-chain file similarity image-classification nlp-machine-learning loss-functions distancia
+   :keywords: data science machine learning deep-learning neural-network graph text-classification text distance cython markov-chain file similarity image classification nlp machine learning loss functions distancia
-   :keywords lang=en: data-science machine-learning deep-learning neural-network graph text-classification text distance cython markov-chain file similarity image-classification nlp-machine-learning loss-functions distancia
+   :keywords lang=en: machine learning, image processing, optimization,text similarity, NLP, search engine, document ranking

 ======================================
 Welcome to Distancia's documentation!